Eltechs/raspberry-pi-teamspeak-3-server/README.md

 # Installation and running instruction for TeamSpeak 3 Server on Raspberry Pi
-This script allows to install TeamSpeak 3 Server on Raspberry Pi.
+This script allows to install and run TeamSpeak 3 Server on Raspberry Pi.

 1. Download the script `raspberrypi-ts3.sh`
 ```bash